 At Check Issuing, we share files via the cloud using Google Drive and DropBox.
-We create Google Documents which live in the cloud for your statement mailing services databases.
+We create Google Documents which live in the cloud for your statement mailing and printing services databases.
 Heck, even my usernames and passwords are all on the cloud using a password manager (I know, some of you might feel queasy about that).

 But the cloud really works.
 Here’s how to set up cloud computing for small business